-Optimizing your blog posts with the right meta tags will give you better results on search engines.
+Optimizing your blog posts with the correct meta tags will yield better search engine results.
 In this article, you’ll learn how to do it correctly.
 But before that, let’s better understand what meta tags are.

 What Are Meta Tags?

 Meta tags are HTML snippets used in the header section of a website.
-They aren’t visible to the visitors in the front end and are used by search engines to better understand the content of the page.
+They aren’t visible to visitors on the front end and are used by search engines to understand the content of the page better.
 Meta tags help you rank your pages higher, so adding them is a must.

 Apart from helping search engines, meta tags such as titles and descriptions are also helpful for users.
 By having a unique title and description in the search engine result pages (SERPs), you can get more organic traffic and outrank your competitors.